Hamas seeks amendments to Gaza ceasefire proposal but US envoy calls it 'unacceptable'

 Witkoff on social media instead described a 60-day ceasefire deal that would free half the living hostages in Gaza and return half of those who have died.
 He urged Hamas to accept the framework proposal as the basis for talks that he said could begin next week.

-Israeli officials have approved the U.S. proposal for a temporary ceasefire in the nearly 20-month war.
+Israeli officials have approved the U.S. proposal for a temporary ceasefire.
 U.S. President Donald Trump has said negotiators were nearing a deal.

+A top Hamas official, Bassem Naim, accused Israel of disagreeing with agreed-upon provisions and alleged a “complete bias toward the other side" that he said violates the fairness of mediation.

 “We want the bloodshed to stop,” Motasim, a man from the Al-Bureij refugee camp in central Gaza, said of the talks. ”I swear to God, we are tired.”